 Note that as of version 8.3 the PDF Converter comes with a brand new HTML to PDF Converter.
 This converter solves a number, but not all, of the issues described below.

 To troubleshoot authentication and connectivity related errors, or HTML to PDF Conversions that return an empty PDF, see this Knowledge Base Article.

 Listed below are a number of possible workarounds that may improve the formatting of the generated PDFs.

-When using the Internet Explorer based HTML to PDF option (it is possible to switch to 'WebKit' in release 8.3 and later), the PDF Converter does not go through Internet Explorer's print processing engine, so any print specific CSS entries are not used.
+When using the Internet Explorer based HTML to PDF option (the default in pre 8.3 releases, from 8.3 onwards the Print CSS media type is enabled by default), the PDF Converter does not go through Internet Explorer's print processing engine, so any print specific CSS entries are not used.
 If you have control over the page that is being converted then you can add some logic inside the page that looks at a query string parameter ( e.g. ?pdfconversion=true).
 Based on this parameter being present you can then emit different CSS / HTML that improves the formatting, e.g. a different page width.
 In SharePoint this can be achieved by modifying the master page or inserting a hidden 'content editor web part'.

 <!-- Optional delay (in milliseconds) between loading the web page and